 Personal Information Record Card

-This is an index card recording the name, address and contact telephone number of you, your G.P. and (if applicable) your consultant Psychiatrist.
+This is an index card recording the name, address and contact details.
 It is kept in a filing system that is separate from therapy records and under lock and key when I am away from the office or there are others in the house.
 It is used for contact information purposes only.

 Session Records and what I do with them